Stylback/home-server/README.md

 cd /srv/jellyseerr && sudo docker compose up -d
 ```

 Now visit jellyseerr's web-ui at `[local ip]:5055`.
-Follow the start-up guide.
+Log in using your Jellyfin account and follow the start-up guide.

-Make a Proxy Host entry for jellyseerr in NGINX.
+Make a Proxy Host entry for radarr in NGINX.

+Add app to Prowlarr.

+Add app to Homarr.

 </p>
 </details>